gav-ctf/Solr-ctf-query-parser/README.md

 # Solr-ctf-query-parser
 Reranks and expands Solr query returns using clickstream data.
-Clickthroughfilter.jar runs the filter as a query parser plugin for Solr/Lucene.
+Clickthroughfilter-x.x.x.jar runs the filter as a query parser plugin for Solr/Lucene.

 The filter samples click data for items returned by a query and uses it to